Yum stumbles badly in China, warns on profit

 Following Monday's warning, after the regular market close, shares of Yum slid 5.6 percent in late trade to $60.33.

-(Reporting By Lisa Baertlein in Los Angeles; Additional reporting by Kazunori Takada and Adam Jourdan in SHANGHAI; Editing by Leslie Gevirtz, Tim Dobbyn and Ken Wills)
+(Reporting By Lisa Baertlein in Los Angeles; Additional reporting by Kazunori Takada in Shanghai; Editing by Leslie Gevirtz and Tim Dobbyn)